emmabastas/elm-format/notes.md

 ## Potential problems

+## Under which section to put new Reporting.Annotation.New module?

+Currently in other modules, should it be somewhere else?

 ### Changing behavior of adapter module changes behavior of unit tests

 ### Tests that relied on legacy parsec functions now use new ones.